sezanzeb/JsPlot3D/README.md

 Please also take a look at the source codes of https://github.com/sezanzeb/JsPlot3D/tree/master/test because there are quite a few examples that show what you can do with this tool, also when it comes to **animating**

-you can build JsPlot3D yourself using the following command:

-    npm install && npm start

-and find it afterwards in compiled/JsPlot3D.js
+You can copy the following to a file.html and open it using your browser.
+It should work right away and show 6 datapoints in red, blue and green and a legend below it that explainins the colors and the axes

     <div id="plot" style="width:400px; height:350px;"></div>
     <div id="legend"></div>